What do you know about Threshold Drains? Is that something you should have?

 CorTen features a rusty characteristic after making contact with rainwater.
 During this formation, rainwater may catch that rusty brown colour, which causes by patina (an oxidation layer that stops metal from future corrosion), and potentially stain the materials around.
 In this case, there are 2 things you can do.

-Pick a safe area, and allow the CorTen threshold drain to corrode before application.
+Pick a safe area, and allow the CorTen drain to corrode before application.

-Install the threshold drain 3mm to 5mm lower than the surface level.
+Install the drain 3mm to 5mm lower than the surface level.

 Alusthetic Bottom Connector